blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/001-dingo-node-setup.md

 ### Step 4 - Create dingo.yaml Configuration File

-Dingo ships with embedded Cardano network configurations (genesis files and config.json) for Musashi, so you do not need to download them separately.
+Dingo ships with embedded Cardano network configurations (genesis files and config.json) for preview, preprod, and mainnet.
+So you do not need to download them separately.

 - First create needed directories:
 ```